BerkeleyLearnVerify/Scenic_Website/_scenic_applications/3-robotics.md

 ---
 shortTitle: "Robotics"
-shortDescription: "Give description and show code of webots or gazebo simulator."
+shortDescription: "Give description and show code/example of webots or gazebo simulator."
 ---